ErwinSuwito/Lab-Schedule-Display-TA-Trainee/README.md

 2. If the error you encountered is already reported, open that issue and describe the issue there.
 3. If the error you encountered is not reported.
 Open a new issue.
 To create a issue: https://help.github.com/articles/creating-an-issue/

+You may need to create a github account to open an issue.

 ## Contributing
 Before you contribute to this project, you'll need to have these things done:
 1. Install Visual Studio 2017 and select the Universal Windows Platform development workload, Git for Windows and GitHub extension for Visual Studio